-From the data compiled in Table 3, only E2 and EE2 can be identified as very highly degradable, while DCF is very recalcitrant.
-However, it should be considered that these degradation constants are usually determined in lab-scale experiments and the operational conditions in WWTPs might be different.
-In fact there is evidence that some operating parameters, such as hydraulic retention time (HRT), solid retention time (SRT), redox conditions and temperature may affect micropollutant removal.
-HRT is the time that allows for biodegradation and sorption (Luo et al., 2014).
-Micropollutants having slow/intermediate kinetics will experience less effective biotransformation at shorter HRT or increasing loading rates (Fernandez-Fontaina et al., 2012).
+constants are usually determined in lab-scale experiments and the operational conditions in WWTPs might be different.
+In fact, there is evidence that some operating parameters, such as hydraulic retention time (HRT), solid retention time (SRT), redox conditions, and temperature may affect micropollutant removal.
+HRT is the time that allows for biodegradation and sorption (Luo et al. 2014).
+Micropollutants having slow/intermediate kinetics will experience less effective biotransformation at shorter HRT or increasing loading rates (Fernandez-Fontaina et al. 2012).
 However, for E2 and EE2, the effect of this parameter is minor.
-SRT controls the size and diversity of a microbial community.
-Extended SRT, facilitating the buildup of slowly growing bacteria, such as nitrifying bacteria, will enhance the elimination of micropollutants (Clara et al. 2005a; Suarez et al., 2010; Silva et al., 2012; Luo et al., 2014), but beyond 25-30 days, this parameter is not significant anymore.
+Extended SRT, facilitating the buildup of slowly growing microbes, such as nitrifying bacteria, will enhance the elimination of micropollutants (Clara et al. 2005; Suarez et al. 2010, 2012; Silva et al. 2012; Luo et al. 2014), but beyond 25-30 days, this parameter is not significant anymore.
 This influence is clear for E2 and EE2, but contradictory results have been published for DCF.
 According to the findings of Joss et al. (2005), the elimination rates of DCF did not improve even when extreme SRT (more than 60 days) was applied.
-In contrast, promoted removal rates for CDF with increasing SRT were reported by Nikolaou et al. (2007), Stasinakis et al. (2010), Falas et al. (2012), Fernandez-Fontaine et al. (2012) and Falas et al. (2013).
-However, extremely high SRT (> 150 days) is unrealistic in conventional WWTPs with activated sludge process.
-Regarding redox conditions, different removal efficiencies have been observed for anaerobic, anoxic and aerobic conditions (Joss et al. 2004).
-Overall, aerobic conditions are preferable for estrogens removal (Silva et al., 2012), while anoxic and anaerobic conditions might be slightly better for DCF (Zwiener and Frimmel, 2003; Vieno and Sillanpää, 2014).
-Finally, higher temperatures influence positively the removal of micropollutants, as shown for example in Ternes et al. (1999b) when comparing the removal efficiencies of estrogens in a German and a Brazilian WWTP.
+In contrast, promoted removal rates for DCF with increasing SRT were reported by Nikolaou et al. (2007), Stasinakis et al. (2010), Falas et al. (2012), Fernandez-Fontaina et al. (2012), and Falas et al. (2013).
+However, extremely high SRT (>150 days) is unrealistic in conventional WWTPs with activated sludge process.
+Regarding redox conditions, different removal efficiencies have been observed for anaerobic, anoxic, and aerobic conditions (Joss et al. 2004).
+Overall, aerobic conditions are preferable for estrogen removal (Silva et al. 2012), while anoxic and anaerobic conditions might be slightly better for DCF (Zwiener and Frimmel 2003; Vieno and Sillanpää 2014).
+Finally, higher temperatures positively influence the removal of micropollutants, as shown for example in Ternes et al. (1999) when comparing the removal efficiencies of estrogens in a German and a Brazilian WWTP.

-To sum up, conventional WWTPs have not been designed for micropollutant elimination, and have therefore only limited capacity to remove DCF, E2 and EE2.
+To sum up, conventional WWTPs have not been designed for micropollutant elimination and have therefore only limited capacity to remove DCF, E2, and EE2.
 During recent years, various studies have demonstrated this shortcoming and pointed out that treated municipal wastewater even contributes significantly to water pollution (see Table 4).
 In order to minimize micropollutant discharges into the environment, existing wastewater treatment processes must be upgraded with advanced and alternative methods.

-6. Advanced and alternative methods
+Advanced and alternative methods

-Mechanical-Physical methods
+Mechanical-physical methods